longo-andrea/100-days-of-code/log.md

 - I started working on first JS30 customizing project.
 The idea is to show a digital clock, with the time of the city choose by user.
 Moreover appear suggestions while typing with a list of available cities.
 Today I worked only on script, tomorrow I will focus on style.

 **Thoughts:** Tomorrow I will going on with Timezone Clock.

+### Day 28: October 30, 2019

+**Today's Progress**:
+- Completed first JS30 customizing project.
+I worked on style, tried some SCSS functions, like darken and lighten.
+Also added dark mode that switch the design to darken colors.
+Moreover, fixed the script to extract time information and worked with substring function.

+**Thoughts:** Tomorrow I will start with another JS30 customizing project.